cherrylabstech/asista-sdk-android-demo/asista-bot/README.md

 # asista-chatBot-demo
-The Sample app demonstrates the usage of the asista chatBot Android SDK.
+The app demonstrates the usage of the asista chatBot Android SDK.

 ### Using the demo apk